HaxxScripts/Roblox-SPTS-Auto-Psychic-Attack-Script/README.md

 ## Other Information

--You must be able to do the soul attack to use this script.
+- Make sure your kill only Villain is disabled if you wan't to be able to kill non-villains -You must be able to do the soul attack to use this script.
 -You this sript will only auto attack people who are able to be killed with your current psychic level, it won't attack people with above psychic level as you.
 -You have to go near the person you want to kill with this, the range you can kill someone with this script can be increased by getting more psychic